 The technology of interest for this scoping review is livestreaming.
-Livestreaming entails capturing and streaming a variety of video content (e.g., entertainment, education, religion) in real-time to audiences at a distance using digital and online technologies (Chen & Lin, 2018; Qiu et al., 2021).
-Livestreaming audiences participate in shared, synchronous experiences and-depending on the online platform-may also be able to communicate in real-time using chat features or discussion boards (Qiu et al., 2021).
-Viewing livestreams has been associated with greater social support and relationships (Lee et al., 2022; Qiu et al., 2021), yet little is known about the specific effects of viewing nature-focused livestreams.
+Livestreaming entails capturing and streaming a variety of video content (e.g., entertainment, education, religion) in real time to audiences at a distance using digital and online technologies (Chen & Lin, 2018; Qiu, Zuo, & Zhang, 2021).
+Livestreaming audiences participate in shared, synchronous experiences and-depending on the online platform-may also be able to communicate in real time using chat features or discussion boards (Qiu et al., 2021).
+Viewing livestreams has been associated with greater social support and relationships (Lee et al., 2022; Qiu et al., 2021), yet little is known about the specific effects of viewing nature-focused livestreams (NFLs).

-Nature-focused livestreams are a fairly new application of technology for connecting with nature.
+NFLs are a fairly new application of technology for connecting with nature.
 These livestreams differ from other ways of experiencing or sharing nature online or digitally in their synchronicity; events witnessed in a nature livestream occur in real time and can range from the mundane to the surprising.
-Well-known examples of nature-focused livestreams include the U.S. National Parks livecams and Africam, which focuses on wildlife in Africa.
+Well-known examples of NFLs include the U.S. National Parks livecams and Africam, which focuses on wildlife in Africa.
 There are also clearinghouse organizations, or platforms, that provide access to multiple livestreams, such as Explore.org and the nature section of Webcamtaxi.com.
-Nature-focused livestreams are gaining popularity.
-Explore.org touted an increase of 85% in viewership of their virtual livestreams over two years (Granville, 2020).
-As nature webcams proliferate-at least 150 were installed in U.S. national parks alone as of 2019 (Gray & Wikle, 2021)-and as viewership increases, netizens can commune virtually with nature in real-time.
+NFLs are gaining popularity.
+Explore.org touted an increase of 85% in viewership of their virtual livestreams over 2 years (Granville, 2020).
+As nature webcams proliferate-at least 150 were installed in U.S. national parks alone as of 2019 (Gray & Wikle, 2021)-and as viewership increases, viewers can commune virtually with nature in real time.

-Many websites and platforms devoted to nature-focused livestreams allow viewers to direct message one another or post public messages on discussion boards or include other features that facilitate social connection, such as social media links or calendars of events allowing members to coordinate their viewing activities.
+Many websites and platforms devoted to NFLs allow viewers to direct message one another or post public messages on discussion boards or include other features that facilitate social connection, such as social media links or calendars of events allowing members to coordinate their viewing activities.
 Some have links to curated social media communities where viewers with specialized interests can interact across broader forums.
-These platforms can exhibit high publicness, especially when compared to viewing photos on websites without social features.
-The policies and guidelines of the platforms for nature-focused livestreams can determine their degree of cue absence and anonymity.
+These platforms can exhibit high publicness, especially when compared with viewing photos on websites without social features.
+The policies and guidelines of the platforms for NFLs can determine their degree of cue absence and anonymity.
 For example, viewers may have customized avatars to mask their identities or may be able to use emojis when commenting on discussion boards.